published on 24 May 2012

-Zeus was told that his son would take his throne from him, just as he had taken power from his father Cronos.
-Accordingly, when Metis was pregnant, he swallowed her and Athena was born from Zeus’ head wearing armour and fully grown.
+Zeus was told that his son would take his throne from him, just as he had taken power from his father Cronus.
+Accordingly, when Metis was pregnant, he swallowed her and Athena was born from Zeus’ head, wearing armour and fully grown.
 A popular theme in ancient art, Hephaistos is often depicted in the role of midwife, splitting Zeus’ head with an axe.

-Epithets of Athena include Pallas (girl) and Parthenos (virgin), living up to which, she is conspicuous amongst the gods for not indulging in illicit relationships with other divinities, demi-gods or mortals.
-Others were Promachos (of war) - perhaps, more patriotic, defensive and strategic war, rather than attack, in contrast to her more aggressive, conflict-loving brother Ares, Ergane (of the crafts), and Nike (victory).
+Epithets of Athena include Pallas (girl) and Parthenos (virgin), living up to which, she is conspicuous amongst the gods for not indulging in illicit relationships with other divinities, demi-gods, or mortals.
+Other epithets were Promachos (of war) - perhaps referring to more patriotic, defensive, and strategic warfare, rather than attacking warfare, in contrast to her more aggressive, conflict-loving brother Ares, Ergane (of the crafts), and Nike (victory).

 Athena is also associated with household crafts, giving mortals the gifts of cooking and sewing.
 She is said to have invented the aulos but on seeing her reflection and her puffed cheeks when playing these pipes, she threw them away, to be picked up by the satyr Marsyas.

-She is closely associated with Athens; the city named in her honour after the people of Attica chose her as their patron following her gift of the olive tree, symbol of peace and plenty.
-The fifth century BC temple of the Parthenon, which continues to this day to dominate the acropolis of the city, was built in her honour.
+She is closely associated with Athens, the city named in her honour after the people of Attica chose her as their patron following her gift of the olive tree, symbol of peace and plenty.
+The 5th century BCE temple of the Parthenon, which continues to this day to dominate the acropolis of the city, was built in her honour.
 Her adopted son Erichthonios, one of the first kings of Athens, is traditionally credited with inaugurating the Panathenaic festival, held every four years to honour the goddess.
-The festival included a magnificent procession through the city, the presentation to Athena of a specially woven peplos (depicting the Gigantomachy) and athletic games.
+The festival included a magnificent procession through the city, the presentation to Athena of a specially woven peplos (depicting the Gigantomachy), and athletic games.
 Prizes for the games were amphorae painted with a figure of Athena and contained prime olive oil.
-In her role as protector, she was also revered in many other major cities, notably as patron of Sparta, as the founder of Thebes in Boetia and at Corinth where she appeared on the city’s coins.
+In her role as protector, she was also revered in many other major cities, notably as patron of Sparta, as the founder of Thebes in Boeotia, and at Corinth where she appeared on the city’s coins.

 Donate and help us!